lego12239/finsum.tcl/README.md

 FPS  - a fractional part separator in a result(. by default)

 is\_correct routine checks that a SUM string is a syntactically correct money sum in a fractional form.
+Leading and trailing spaces are removed before checking.
 The function args are:
 SUM  - a sum(in an fractional form) to check
 FPDQ - a fractional part digits quantity in SUM(2 by default) FPS  - a fractional part separator(, and . by default)